Superintendent Jason Kamras

 Jason Kamras currently serves as the Superintendent of Richmond Public Schools (RPS).
 Mr. Kamras views public education as means of promoting equity and justice for all children in the United States.
 In his various roles, he has advocated for policies to eliminate the “opportunity gap” that disadvantages many low-income children and children of color, and he has led efforts to dismantle institutionalized racism in public schools.

 Before coming to RPS, Mr. Kamras served in numerous senior leadership roles at District of Columbia Public Schools (DCPS).
 In these roles, he led the design and implementation of a number of key initiatives focused on ensuring excellent instruction in every classroom across the district.

 Mr. Kamras began his career in education in 1996 as a mathematics teacher at John Philip Sousa Middle School in Washington DC.
 In 2005, he was named the United States National Teacher of the Year.

-His wife Miwa also works in the field of public education, and he has two sons, both of whom will be attending RPS schools when they move to Richmond in the fall.
+His wife Miwa also works in the field of public education, and he has two sons, both of whom attend RPS.